zio/zio-config/docs/intro/index.md

 ZIO Config aims to have a powerful & purely functional, yet a thin interface to access configuration information inside an application.

-We aim at zero complexity and make it insanely simple to use to manage configurations.
+We tried our best to make it insanely simple to use to manage configurations, while sticking on to purely functional way of doing things.
-With this library, we also put forward the notion that we can do FP in scala, without too much relatively horrifying complexities.

 In nutshell, zio-config can